-- Be willing and able to recruit foster homes to work with Georgia's foster care population, including older children and teens, sibling groups, African American, Hispanic, LGBTQ, and special needs. - ☐ Maintain office space within monitoring distance of foster homes. - Description of Director, Case Support Supervisor, and Case Support Worker.
+- ☐ Be willing and able to recruit foster homes to work with Georgia's foster care population, including older children and teens, sibling groups, African American, Hispanic, LGBTQIA, and special needs youth. - ☐ Maintain office space within monitoring distance of foster homes. - ☐ Employ distinct individuals in the roles of Director, Case Support Supervisor, and Case Support Worker.
 (See definitions in the RBWO Minimum Standards.)
 These staff must complete IMPACT Certification as well as SAFE Training prior to approval. - ☐ Have an applicable CPA license from the Residential Child Care Licensing Unit (RCCL).